 Recette de Gravlax Scandinave à l’aneth

-How to do a gravlax
+How to make gravlax

-Here is my version of Gravlax that I prepare a few days before Christmas:
+So here is my version of Gravlax that I prepare a few days before Christmas:

 Ingredients :

-• 2 tbsp. juniper berries
+• 2 tbsp. tbsp juniper berries

 • A handful of fresh dill, roughly chopped